Philip Vincent

-Relatively little is known of the "P. Vincent" who published two works in London in 1637-38.
+Relatively little is known of the "P. Vincent" who published two works in London in 1637–38.
 However, he did give a genealogical account of his family up until 1630.
 Little is known about him after this date except that he was in America in 1637 at the time of the Pequot War.
 According to Charles Orr, this work was never printed, but he was able to take a look at it when writing his History of the Pequot War.

+Schwedentrunk was a common method of torture during the Thirty Years' War.